 4.1 Erosion control

 Soil erosion remains one of the most pervasive forms of land degradation in Australia, particularly in cropping and grazing regions.
 Conservation tillage practices, such as zero-till and minimum till systems, reduce soil disturbance and maintain surface stubble cover, thereby protecting soil aggregates from raindrop impact and reducing runoff (Llewellyn et al., 2012; Flower et al., 2017).
 Contour banking and contour strip cropping reduce runoff velocity and encourage water infiltration on sloping lands, lowering the risk of rill and gully formation (Coughlan et al., 2002).
-In arid and semi-arid zones, windbreaks and shelterbelts—rows of trees or shrubs planted perpendicular to prevailing winds—have been used effectively to protect soils from aeolian erosion, particularly in the wheat–sheep belt of Western Australia and South Australia (Sudmeyer et al., 2002; Lefroy & Stirzaker, 1999).
+In arid and semi-arid zones, windbreaks and shelterbelts rows of trees or shrubs planted perpendicular to prevailing winds have been used effectively to protect soils from aeolian erosion, particularly in the wheat–sheep belt of Western Australia and South Australia (Sudmeyer et al., 2002; Lefroy & Stirzaker, 1999).

 4.2 Salinity management